ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 ### Art.
 1. General Terms
 **CLIENT** hereby  assigns and **SERVICE PROVIDER** agrees to provide at **CLIENT** services, described below, in compliance with the legal requirements of the respective matter:

-1. To host, record and store audio interviews with individuals of his choosing regarding their financial situation and habits.
+1. To host, record and store audio interviews with individuals of his choosing regarding their financial attitudes, situation and habits.
 2. To transcribe the audio interviews and provide the CLIENT with the collected information in accordance with the Data processing agreement.
-3. To repay the interviewees as agreed upon hereunder.
+3. Structure the meta data derived from interviews in the transcribed file.

 ### Art.
 2. Further Contractual Arrangements